xiangyi-wang/ApsimClient-python/README.md

 ## Future work
 1. Improve the basic communicate function as a socket client.
-2. Add modules to build and edit APSIMX files.
+2. Add modules to build and edit .apsimx files.
 3. Integrate parameter estimation and sensitivity analysis functions.